• Skip to main content

 The Loupe Lounge

-Offering cocktails and light snacks, it’s the views that bring people to this revolving lounge.
+Offering cocktails and light snacks, I think it’s the Space Needle view that brings people to this revolving lounge.

 Designed like reinforced concrete, the structurally safe glass floor is made with ten layers of glass and lots of built-in safety features.